 does roof ventilation work?

-will escape just as easily through a hole at the top of a
+just as easily as heat through a hole at the top of a roof.

-can be easily achieved by simply providing an appropriate
+not.
+Heat venting can be easily achieved by simply placing an appropriate

 is a Roof Ventilator?